visheshd/visheshd.github.io/_posts/2016-04-12-are-you-wasting-your-coding-chops.md

 title: Are you wasting your coding chops?
 Walk more, type less and still do more during your work day!
 type: post
 published: true
+excerpt: "As a developer, I never want to spend time doing things that a script or a software can do for me.
+But if you suffer from RSI the motivation to do this can be far greater."
 comments: true
 tags: [automate, grunt, developer, rockstar]
 ---